Madeleine Sophie Barat

-Madeleine Sophie Barat, RSCJ, (12 December 1779 – 25 May 1865), was a French saint of the Catholic Church who founded the Society of the Sacred Heart, a worldwide religious institute of educators.
+Madeleine Sophie Barat, RSCJ, (12 December 1779 – 25 May 1865), was a French religious sister who founded the Society of the Sacred Heart, a worldwide religious institute of educators.
+Pope Pius XI canonised her in 1925.

 Early life and family

-Barat was born on the night of 12 December 1779, in Joigny, France, next door to a house fire at a neighbor's home.
+Barat was born on the night of 12 December 1779, in Joigny, France, next door to a house fire at a neighbour’s home.
 The stress and the terror of the fire caused Sophie's mother, Madeleine Fouffé Barat (1740–1822), then pregnant with her third child, to go into labour.
 Born two months premature, Madeleine Sophie was considered so fragile that she was baptised early the next morning in Sainy Thibault Church, just a few yards from the Barat family home.
 Although her parents had arranged godparents in advance, there was no time to call them to the church and so at five o'clock on the morning of 13 December 1779, Louise-Sophie Cédor, a local woman on her way to early Mass, and Sophie's older brother, Louis, stood in as her godparents.

 Barat was born into a financially-comfortable family whose ancestors had lived in Joigny for generations and were proud of their roots in the region.
 Her father, Jacques Barat (1742–1809), was a cooper and vine-grower.
-Both professions were respected trades, with centuries of French culture and spirituality behind them.
-The Barats were Jansenist Catholics, which is often said to have shaped Sophie's spirituality profoundly.
+Both professions were respected trades, with centuries of French culture behind them.
+The Barats were Jansenist Catholics, which is said to have shaped Sophie's spirituality profoundly.
 She was always willing to help people in need and to pray for others.